Inti Guttu (TV series)

-Inti Guttu is an Indian Telugu language family and Drama series airing on Zee Telugu from Monday to Saturday at 2:00 PM from 30 November 2020 and ended on 17 December 2022.
-It is the remake of Hindi Television series Tujhse Hai Raabta aired on Zee TV.It is also premiering on digital platform ZEE5.
+Inti Guttu is an Indian Telugu language family and Drama series airing on Zee Telugu from 30 November 2020 and ended on 17 December 2022.
+It is the remake of Hindi Television series Tujhse Hai Raabta which aired on Zee TV.
 It stars Shishir Shastry, Nisarga Gowda and Meena Vasu in lead roles.

 Synopsis

 Kalyani, a teenager, loses her cherished mother Madhuri and is compelled to live with her step-mother Anupama.
 How they develop a deep unconventional bond beyond the ties of blood forms the storyline.